Looking for some CVC word worksheets for your kindergarten kids?

 Can they work independently?
 That might be a huge confidence booster!

-Again, feel free to do them in any order that makes sense to you, and use your visual cues to remember what the short /o/ says,
+Again, feel free to do them in any order that makes sense to you.

 There are so many fun CVC words that have the short /u/ sound!